 How To See Play Counts On Spotify

-There are two main methods to check play counts on Spotify, depending on if you have a listener profile or an artist profile.
+There are two main methods to check Spotify play count, depending on whether you have a listener profile or an artist profile.

 - Artist profiles are the profiles you use to manage your songs and view your stats when you distribute and release music on to Spotify.

-First, we will look into the basic way how you can see how many plays a song has on Spotify.
+First, we will look into the basic way to see how many streams a song has on Spotify

-4 Steps To ViewIng Spotify Play Counts As A Listener
+4 Steps To Viewing Spotify Song Stream Count As A Listener

 To view play counts for songs on Spotify, simply follow these steps: